 Update 21/2/2013 – found original Suzuki head gasket first used to see if this was a go!
 Pictures of the Y10A over the 100GBc head gasket show the gap in line-up of headbolds at either end of the gasket, problem was solved by upgrading from the tiny Fiat to the larger Suzuki headbolds and offset drilling and tapping new threads.Also the water galleries do line up but a face weld and re-drill fixed that!

-Update 10/2013 – Kermit when refurbished will be driven by Benny in the “Round the houses” series with the VSCC if the age conditions are met, we hope to finish this alondside the “Mosta” for me and race at the same events! …Go Benny!
+Update 10/2013 – Kermit when refurbished will be driven by “the Son” Benny in the “Round the houses” series with the VSCC if he and the 850 fit all age and conditions are met, we hope to finish this alondside the “Mosta” for me and race at the same events! …Go Benny!